How to Import Your Flying Blue Data

 Can I import Flying Blue statements from previous years?

 Yes.
 SkyStatus supports statements from any date, going back as far as your Flying Blue membership.
 Historical statements are particularly useful for building a complete flight history and tracking your lifetime UXP progress toward Ultimate status.
-The duplicate detection system ensures older transactions do not conflict with data you have already imported from more recent statements.
+The review reconciles each statement so older transactions are not double-counted against data you have already imported from more recent statements.

 What Data Gets Imported